Monthly Meetup—31 Years of Emacs

 Perry is (among other things) a programmer, a computer security consultant, and a doctoral student at the University of Pennsylvania.
 When he started using Emacs in 1983, it was still written in TECO, and portions of his Emacs init file date to 1985.
 He expects to still be using Emacs for decades to come.

-Free food and beer are courtesy of thoughtbot.
+Space, drinks, and snacks courtesy of thoughtbot.